We Are Dedicated to the Safety of our Patients and Community During the COVID-19 Pandemic

 While our office already adheres to these standard precautions, there are several additional protocols and engineering controls we have implemented to help prevent the spread of COVID-19.

 - A new check-in process: We screen all patients for signs or symptoms of illness with a wellness survey and do temperature screenings at each visit.
-Patients are required to wear their own facemask and parents are encouraged to wait in the car to minimize persons in the waiting room.
+Patients and accompanying visitors are required to wear their own facemask.

 - Appointments can be made with virtual communication - text, email, phone.